 Some applicants are concerned that their grades do not reflect their intellectual abilities.
 ASE pays attention to grades but does not rule out applicants because of relatively low GPAs.
 But applicants’ grades in subjects relative to American studies and to their own undergraduate or graduate disciplines should indicate good performance.

 As for letters of recommendation, applicants should contact individuals who can comment in detail on the applicant’s academic performance and potential.
 The more specific the letter is, the better, which means that the letter writer should know the applicant fairly well (at least as a student).

 What kinds of funding are available?

-All students are admitted with a five-year package of funding, which generally includes two years covered by fellowship and three years supported by teaching.
+All students are admitted with a five-year package of funding, which generally includes three years covered by fellowship and two years supported by teaching.
 Tuition, fees, and health insurance are covered for all years.
 ASE controls some fellowships and awards them at its own discretion.
 The College of Letters, Arts and Sciences and the Graduate School of the University control other fellowships, which are generally more lucrative.
 The amount of funding varies by year.
 We strongly encourage students who are eligible to apply for national fellowships such as the Ford or the Javits as they apply for admission.
-ASE currently has the highest number of Ford Fellows (7) in one program in the country.
+ASE currently has the highest number of Ford Fellows (14) in one program in the country.

 Who serves on the admissions committee?